gut-puncture/Semantic-Gravity-RP/execution-plan.md

 - If >500 prompts per category after gating, keep 500 by bin balancing.
 - If <500, lower tau by 0.05 and recompute until 500 or tau == 0.05.
 - Log final tau for each category.
-- If any category still has <500 after tau lowering, stop and rerun Stage 1 with a larger candidate pool.
+- If any category still has <500 after tau lowering, fill with next-highest S(p) prompts and log bin shortfalls (no regeneration).

 6.5 Bin balancing:
 - Bins: [0-0.2), [0.2-0.4), [0.4-0.6), [0.6-0.8), [0.8-1.0].